amillerb/openai-end-to-end-baseline/README.md

 ```
 6. Navigate to the Azure Firewall and [enable TLS Inspection](/azure/firewall/premium-certificates#certificate-auto-generation) using the auto-generation mechanism for the Managed Identity, Key Vault and Self-signed Root CA certificate.

-7. Since we are using self-signed certificates for the Azure Firewall's TLS inspection feature, and traffic from the Application Gateway to the app front-end is flowing through the Azure Firewall, we must upload this Self-signed Root CA certificate (.CER format) to the [backend setting of the Application Gateway](/azure/application-gateway/end-to-end-ssl-portal#add-authenticationroot-certificates-of-backend-servers).
+7. Since we are using self-signed certificates for the Azure Firewall's TLS inspection feature, and traffic from the Application Gateway to the app front-end is flowing through the Azure Firewall, we must upload this Self-signed Root CA certificate (Base-64 encoded .CER format) to the [backend setting of the Application Gateway](/azure/application-gateway/end-to-end-ssl-portal#add-authenticationroot-certificates-of-backend-servers).
 You can obtain the Self-signed Root CA certificate from the Azure Firewall's auto-generated Key Vault via an [Export](/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-portal#export-stored-certificates).
+   :bulb: This step would not be necessary when using certificates from a well-known Certificate Authority as the Application Gateway instances already trusts well-known CAs.

 ### Create, test, and deploy a Prompt flow

 1. Connect to the virtual network via Azure Bastion and the jump box (deployed as part of this solution) or through a force-tunneled VPN or virtual network peering that you manually configure.